Skiing In Cortina Vs Skiing In Canada

-This guest post is a real first – I’ve let my Canadian fiancé get a word in for once – to share his experience of skiing in Cortina.
+This guest post is a real departure – I’ve let my Canadian fiancé get a word in for once – to share his experience of travelling to Europe for the first time since moving to the UK: a weekend skiing in Cortina.

 He explains what skiing and snowboarding in the Dolomites feels like from the perspective of a native Canadian more used to taking to the rather different slopes of British Columbia…

 I’m excited for my first time in Italy – I’m going skiing in Cortina, and I find it remarkable that my budget air travel with Ryanair is only £40 return from London Stansted to Venice – that’s about $65 CAD.
 It’s quite different from the cost of air travel in my native British Columbia, Canada.

 The price allows me to travel with only hand luggage, but I manage to squeeze my ski gear (trousers, jacket, gloves, thermals and goggles) into a small carry-on suitcase.

 We need to make the 135km trip from Venice Treviso Airport to our hotel in Cortina.
 Car rental companies of course seemingly never have the compact vehicle you hired available, so for the price of a budget car I end up being upgraded and driving a nice brand new land yacht up the swervy mountain highways.

 I then hire a snowboard, boots and helmet from the shop directly opposite the hotel for a total of about 36 Euros for the day – not bad for a day in the mountains.
 So far I’ve only spent a fraction of what I would have spent if I’d had to board a plane to go skiing in Canada.